MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

     The value looks similar to the following example: `77c3c1c3-abf9-404e-8b2b-4652836c8c66`.

-    This value is used for the *AppId* parameter when you run the **Set-AIPAuthentication cmdlet.** Paste and save the value for later reference.
+    This value is used for the *AppId* parameter when you run the **Set-AIPAuthentication cmdlet**.
+Paste and save the value for later reference.

 1. From the sidebar, select **Manage** > **Certificates & secrets**.